 - 1. A copy of the curriculum description sheet with the applicable course designated. - 2.
 A copy of the catalog page wherein the course description is contained. - 3.
 A four to five page double-spaced written description of the student's experience.
 Each aspect of the course description must be specifically addressed within the written description. - 4.
 Written documentation of the experience either through employment records, including a letter from the student's supervisor; certificates of completion, including employment training seminars, etc.; military records; portfolio; or any legitimate source of documentation as may be verified and accepted by the Program Coordinator. - 5.
-Completed Experiential Learning application form.

-D. SUBMISSION

-The required documentation must be submitted to the Program Coordinator in a bound format for ease of review and to ensure that no pages will be lost.
+Completed Experiential Learning application form. - D. SUBMISSION ease of review and to ensure that no pages will be lost.
 It is suggested that each page be placed in a transparent sheet protector and then all pages may be placed in a three-ring binder.
 The Program Coordinator will facilitate submission of documentation to the appropriate Dean.